Skip to content

 Multi + contigs⚓︎

-Experimental; default mutli+inc+xxx configuration + pre-fuse script for creation of contigs on the top 5 of clones from raw reads.
-Run script capture_contigs.py available in contribution repository and developped with Nantes CHU team (publication to come).
+Experimental; default multi+inc+xxx configuration + pre-fuse script for creation of contigs on the top 5 of clones from raw reads.
+Run script capture_contigs.py available in contribution repository and developed with Nantes CHU team (publication to come).

 Parameters